oracle-livelabs/database-maa/zdm-physical-offline/source-database-prov/source-database-prov.md

 * All previous labs have been successfully completed.

-*This is the "fold" -below items are collapsed by default*

 <details><summary>Task 1 : Create Virtual Cloud Network </summary>

 In this task we will create a new Virtual Cloud Network which will be used to host Source Database Compute , Target Database System and ZDM Service Host.